Protecting & Restoring Long Island's Peconic Bays

 Government and non-governmental agencies that work with PEP on Peconic protection issues and programs.

-The Peconic Estuary Program is just one of Long Island’s watershed protection programs.
+The Peconic Estuary Partnership is just one of Long Island’s watershed protection programs.

 Association of National Estuary Programs – ANEP is a non-profit organization that works with NEPs to educate key stakeholders, including elected officials, about the value and importance of clean water and healthy estuaries to coastal communities and their economies.